WKTK: History

-The call letters WKTK ("Koast-to-Koast", referring to the station's large coverage area stretching from the Atlantic Ocean to the Gulf of Mexico) were adopted in 1986.
-WKTK has been through various forms of the adult contemporary and hot AC formats since before finally settling into the mainstream AC sound it now uses.
+WRYO was acquired by Entercom Communications in November 1986.
+The price tag was $3.6 million.
+Entercom chose the call letters WKTK for the station.
+They stand for "Koast-to-Koast", referring to the station's large coverage area stretching from the Atlantic Ocean to the Gulf of Mexico.

+WKTK has been through various forms of the adult contemporary and hot AC formats over the years before finally settling into the mainstream AC sound it now uses.
+In 2021, Entercom changed its name to the current Audacy, Inc.